City Nature Challenge: when it takes place and how to take part

 The City Nature Challenge is an international event that is both a wildlife-spotting competition and a citizen science project.
 Cities (and sometimes regions) across the world pitted against each other to see who can submit the most observations, the most species, and the most participants – collecting valuable data in the process.

-The challenge is in two-parts – first, from 30 April – 3 May, take photos of wild plants and animals; from 4 – 9 May, identify what was found.
+The challenge is in two-parts – first, from Friday 29th April - Sunday 2nd May, take photos of wild plants and animals; from Tuesday 3rd - Sunday 8th May, identify what was found.
 Records can be submitted without identification, and anybody can help to identify the unknown species.
+The results will be announced on Monday 9th May.

 The competition started in 2016 as an eight-day challenge between the American cities of Los Angeles and San Francisco, resulting in some 20,000 observations being recorded by more than 1,000 people.
 The event gathered so much interest that in 2017, it became national, and by 2018, had gone global.